Get field data cache information

 --header "Authorization: $API_KEY"

-A refresh makes recent operations performed on one or more indices available for search.
-For data streams, the API runs the refresh operation on the stream’s backing indices.
+Clear the cache of one or more indices.
+For data streams, the API clears the caches of the stream's backing indices.

 Query parameters